Hunting for Food

 May 2016 - People have been hunting for a long, long time; even monkeys hunt meat with sticks.
 So men and women have been hunting since before they even became people.
 The oldest kind of hunting may be persistence hunting, where you just keep chasing an animal until it is too tired to run anymore, and then you come close and stab it with a sharpened stick.
 People are good at this because we are good at sweating, so we can cool off enough to keep running.
 Still, early people probably didn't rely on hunting for food as much as they relied on gathering shellfish and fruit, which is more reliable and much easier.

 As people spread out from Africa around the world, they learned to hunt different animals in different places, depending on the environment.
-But the main hunting techniques did not change very much from the Stone Age right through the Middle Ages.
+But their main hunting methods did not change very much from the Stone Age right through the Middle Ages.

 There were two kinds of hunting.
 The older kind was hunting for survival, hunting for food.
 When people went hunting for food they didn't worry about being sporting, they just caught as many animals as they could in the easiest way.
 One way to catch birds, for instance, was to put sticky lime on the branches of a bush, and then put seeds and things birds like to eat on the branches.
 When birds landed there they would get stuck, and then people came and threw nets over them and caught them.
 People usually caught rabbits, squirrels, and other small animals in traps and snares, or in nets.
 Many of the larger animals - aurochs, horses in the Americas, bears in Greece, lions in West Asia - became extinct because people hunted them so much.